lammps/lammps/doc/src/Speed_kokkos.rst

 within LAMMPS.
 KOKKOS_DEBUG=yes enables printing of run-time debugging information that can be useful.
 It also enables runtime bounds checking on Kokkos data structures.

-KOKKOS_CXX_STANDARD and KOKKOS_OPTIONS are typically not changed when building LAMMPS.

 KOKKOS_CUDA_OPTIONS are additional options for CUDA.
 The LAMMPS KOKKOS package must be compiled with the *enable_lambda* option when using